e-mission/phonegap-app-developer/README.md

 ## Installing on a real phone

-If you want to test on a real phone instead of the simulator:
+If you want to test on a real phone instead of the simulator, use these options instead of steps 2 and 3 above.
+The other steps are the same.
 - android: install the apk to your phone (search "install apk on phone").
 Obvious choices include either downloading the apk directly from the releases page, or by installing via `adb`.
 - iOS: installing apps onto a real device requires an Apple Developer license.
 Since the app has to be signed by keys associated with your developer license before installation, we can't publish `.ipa` files as part of the release.
 So you have to build and install the devapp from scratch using the instructions below.